 OFCOM model which classifies food as HFSS and Non-HFSS should not be used for the purpose of claims.
 The FSA NP model is a sufficient model to apply to TV advertisements.
-The BCAP Code must reflect the provisions of article 3(e) of Directive 89/552/EEC (Television Without Frontiers Directive) as amended by Directive 2007/65/EC (Audio Visual Media Services Directive) that states "Members states and the Commission shall encourage media service providers to develop codes of conduct regarding inappropriate audiovisual commercial communication, accompanying or included in children's programmes, of foods or beverages containing nutrients and substances with a nutritional or physiological effect, in particular those such as fat, trans-fatty acids, salt/sodium and sugars, excessive intakes of which in the overall diet are not recommended".
-This provision requires a method of differentiation is used for food/soft drink product advertisement in children's programming on Television.
-The provisions in the NHCR relevant to alcoholic drinks are reflected in Section 19: Alcohol.
-Charity Law Association 7.4 We would like to highlight the grey area which proves problematic for Health Charities around the 7.413.6These are not acceptable in advertisements for issue of whether the mere presence of a Health Charity's logo is by its nature an implied disease- reduction claim - we understand that it is for national regulators to clarify this and it may be worth following up with the FSA to establish their position.
-If there is no clarity then this would mean that logos could not go on food packaging unless authorised by the European Commission which we do not believe is what was intended. products subject to this Section: 13.6.3 Health claims that refer to the recommendation of an individual health professional.
+The BCAP Code must reflect the provisions of article 3(e) of Directive 89/552/EEC (Television Without Frontiers Directive) as amended by Directive 2007/65/EC (Audio Visual Media Services Directive) that states "Members states and the Commission shall encourage media service providers to develop codes of conduct regarding inappropriate audiovisual commercial communication, accompanying or included in children's programmes, of foods or beverage containing nutrients and substances with a nutritional or physiological effect, in particular those such as fat, trans-fatty acids, salt/sodium Charity Law The Code refers to food and soft drinks while the Nutrition and Health Claims Regulation applies to food and all drinks.
+7.4 those such as fat, trans-fatty acids, salt/sodium and sugars, excessive intakes of which in the overall diet are not recommended".
+This provision requires a method of differentiation is used for food/soft drink product advertisement in children's programming of Television.
+The provisions in the NHCR relevant to alcoholid drinks are reflected in Section 19: Alcohol.
+Association We would like to highlight the grey area which proves problematic for Health Charities around the 13.6 These are not acceptable in advertisements fo issue of whether the mere presence of a Health Charity's logo is by its nature an implied disease-reduction claim - we understand that it is for national regulators to clarify this and it may be worth following up with the FSA to establish their position.
+If there is no clarity then this would mean that logos could not go on food packaging unless authorised by the European Commission which we do not believe is what was intended.

+products subject to this Section:

+Health claims that refer to the recommendation of an individual health professional.
 Health claims that refer to the recommendation of an association are acceptable only if that association is a health-related charity or a national representative body of medicine, nutrition or dietetics.

 BCAP considers article 11 allows, but does not directly control, the use of endorsements by national associations of medical, nutrition or dietetic professionals and health-related charities.
 Any health claims, whether expressed or implied, linked to a recommendation or endorsement e.g. by a logo, are likely to be controlled by the NHCR.

 An advertisement that contains an endorsement by a health related charity, that implies a health claim, will have to have an authorised claim in place for that particular product.
 The implied claim must have the same meaning for the audience.
 BCAP advises advertising industry stakeholders to take advice on the effect of the Regulation.

 If the advertisement implies a medicinal claim the ASA would need to liaise with the medicines regulator, the MHRA.
+Responses received against BCAP's proposal: